for The Unschooling Project

-After the presentation, you can schedule a one-on-one call with us to discuss your concerns or for more information.
+Following your visit, we can schedule another meeting with you to understand your specific concerns and then meet your child to discuss their interests.
 Thereafter, you can sign up for our Unschooling Project within 3 weeks.

-Our one-on-one call with you as parents and then with your child as the key decision maker of their learning, helps us understand how Quest can support your aspirations for your child and your child’s interests.
+Our meeting with you as parents and then with your child as the key decision maker of their learning, helps us understand how Quest can support your aspirations for your child and your child’s interests.

 Before the learner begins their learning journey, they are introduced to the processes of the Unschooling Project in depth, and helped with navigating our app, Breadcrumb: The Learning App